Title VI/Limited English Proficiency

 It is WSDOT policy (PDF 250KB) to assure that no person shall, on the grounds of race, color or national origin, including people with Limited English Proficiency (LEP), as provided by Title VI of the Civil Rights Act of 1964 be excluded from participation in, be denied the benefits of, or be otherwise discriminated against under any of its programs and activities.

-Title VI and ADA Standard Public Notices
+Title VI and ADA Standard Public Notices (Internal Templates)

 English Title VI Notice to Public, Español-Spanish Notificación de Titulo VI al Público, 한국어-Korean 제6조 관련 공지사항, русский-Russian Раздел VI Общественное заявление, tiếng Việt-Vietnamese Thông báo Khoản VI dành cho công chúng, اَلْعَرَبِيَّةُ-Arabic العنوان 6 إشعار للجمهور (PDF 347KB)

-Translation Services Public Notice
+Request Translation Services

 Title VI Discrimination Complaints Procedure and Forms